-Key product segments analyzed and estimated in this study include rapid acting analog, long acting analog, premixed insulin, premixed analog, short acting insulin and intermediate insulin.
-Insulin acting analogs dominated the overall product market in terms of revenue share in 2013 at over 40.0% owing to the high prices of long acting analogs making significant contributions towards the revenue, introduction of advanced products capitalizing on the opportunities available in the developed markets such as Japan and the phasing out of human insulin by modern insulin analogs on the grounds of efficacy.
-Lantus by Sanofi Aventis dominated the overall long acting market in 2013, however, its patent expiration in 2015 is expected to severely affect its market share.
+Key product segments analyzed and estimated in this study include rapid-acting analog, long-acting analog, premixed insulin, premixed analog, short-acting insulin, and intermediate insulin.
+Insulin acting analogs dominated the overall product market in terms of revenue share in 2013 at over 40.0% owing to the high prices of long-acting analogs making significant contributions towards the revenue, introduction of advanced products capitalizing on the opportunities available in the developed markets such as Japan and the phasing out of human insulin by modern insulin analogs on the grounds of efficacy.
+Lantus by Sanofi Aventis dominated the overall long-acting market in 2013, however, its patent expiration in 2015 is expected to severely affect its market share.

 Key source segments analyzed and estimated in this study include human recombinant insulin and analogs.
-Analogs dominated the overall market in terms of revenue share at over 80.0% iin 2013 owing to growing market penetration of brands such as Lantus in emerging and underdeveloped markets and the introduction of new products such as Tresiba by Novo Nordisk.
+Analogs dominated the overall market in terms of revenue share at over 80.0% in 2013 owing to growing market penetration of brands such as Lantus in emerging and underdeveloped markets and the introduction of new products such as Tresiba by Novo Nordisk.

 Application segments analyzed in this study include type I and other diabetes and type II diabetes.
-Type I which was previously known as juvenile or insulin dependent diabetes dominated the overall market in terms of revenue share in 2013 at over 85.0%.
+Type I which was previously known as juvenile or insulin-dependent diabetes dominated the overall market in terms of revenue share in 2013 at over 85.0%.
 The high usage rates of insulin in treating type I diabetes coupled with the introduction of new drugs catering to this segment accounted for its large market share.

-Key countries analyzed in this study include India, China, Australia, New Zealand, South Korea, Taiwan, Philippines, Vietnam, Indonesia, Japan, Malaysia and Thailand.
+Key countries analyzed in this study include India, China, Australia, New Zealand, South Korea, Taiwan, Philippines, Vietnam, Indonesia, Japan, Malaysia, and Thailand.
 Japan dominated the overall Asia Pacific insulin market with a revenue share of 38.8% owing to the high consumption of innovator brands in this country.
 Moreover, the presence of high patient disposable income and healthcare expenditure is expected to drive market growth during the forecast period.
-However, its share is expected to decline by 2020 on account of rapid growth experienced in emerging Asia Pacific markets of India and China.
+However, its share is expected to decline by 2020 on account of the rapid growth experienced in emerging Asia Pacific markets of India and China.

 The global insulin market is oligopolistic in nature and is dominated by players such as Novo Nordisk, Eli Lilly and Company and Sanofi Aventis.
 Some of the other market players include Takeda Pharmaceuticals, Oramed Pharmaceuticals, Nanjing Xinbai Pharmaceutical Co.
 Ltd., Boehringer Ingelheim, Merck & Co.
-Inc. and Biocon.
+Inc., and Biocon.

 Avail customized purchase options to meet your exact research needs: